About the NTSB

 Our Mission

-• Maintaining our congressionally mandated independence and objectivity;
+• Maintaining our congressionally mandated independence.

 The NTSB Board